AmazingAmpharos/OoT-Randomizer/README.md

 ## Logic changes

-- The Heart Piece at the cow in Impa's house can be using only a chicken
+- The Heart Piece at the cow in Impa's house can be reached using only a chicken
 - Zora Tunic is only required to get the key below the central pillar in the Water Temple
-- Goron Tunix is only required for the fire trial in Ganon's Castle and to get to the 2nd floor (and beyond) in the Fire Temple
+- Goron Tunic is only required for the fire trial in Ganon's Castle and to get to the 2nd floor (and beyond) in the Fire Temple

 ## Optional Logic changes